pensjonatus/flash-fiction/blog/the-girl-who-was-afraid.md

 ---
-title: 'The Girl Who Was Afraid'
+title: The Girl Who Was Afraid
 date: '2015-08-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 "Amanda, this is Jake," that's how I introduced them.
 Now we were sitting in my